The Hidden Cost of Untreated Eating Disorders: Academic Interruptions

 • Trouble completing assignments or staying organized

-Even highly motivated, high-achieving students can find themselves falling behind—not because they aren’t trying, but because their brain simply isn’t getting what it needs.
+Even highly motivated, high-achieving students can find themselves falling behind—not because they aren’t trying, but because their brain and body are under significant stress [2,4].

 The High-Achiever Trap